NortyNorts/NortyNorts/README.md

 - I am curently taking a Professional Software developemnt course at CodeClan Edinburgh.

+- I am a big believer in personal growth and development, I truly believe anyone can do anything if they apply themselves.

 - I am hoping to work for a company that can help me learn and grow as a developer.

 ### Some of the Languages and Tools I have been working with: